 - A multiple pregnancy at risk of preterm labor

 - Severe anemia

 Pacing it for pregnancy

-For most pregnant women, at least 30 minutes of moderate exercise is recommended on most, if not all, days of the week.
+For most pregnant women, at least 30 minutes of moderate-intensity exercise is recommended on most, if not all, days of the week.

 Walking is a great exercise for beginners.
 It provides moderate aerobic conditioning with minimal stress on your joints.
 Other good choices include swimming, low-impact aerobics and cycling on a stationary bike.
 Strength training is OK, too, as long as you stick to relatively low weights.